 While blueberries traditionally grow in colder climates, there are varieties that grow successfully in warmer temperatures.

 There are three main types of blueberry plant: southern highbush, northern highbush, and rabbit eye.
-Southern highbush and rabbit eye varietals often perform well in higher temperatures.
-Generally, the northern highbush types need more chilling hours than the Bay Area can provide.
+Southern highbush and rabbiteye varieties often perform well in higher temperatures.
+Generally, the northern highbush types need more chilling hours than my garden can provide.
 Even when they do grow, the fruit often lacks good flavor.
 Also, the northern highbush types will take longer to start producing fruit in warmer areas.
-Two popular southern highbush varieties for the Bay Area are Southmoon and O’Neal.
+Two popular southern highbush varieties for warm areas are Southmoon and O’Neal.
 Santa Clara County Master Gardener offer this list of blueberry plants that perform well in warmer climates.

 Prepare for planting